World class speakers

 Dr Dirk Holbach

-Corporate SVP and Chief Supply Chain Officer, Laundry & Home Care
+Corporate Senior Vice President and Chief Supply Chain Officer, Laundry & Home Care

 Henkel Global Supply Chain